A local guide to the Central Mexico wine region. Everything you need to know to sip in San Miguel de Allende and Queretaro Mexico .

-Wine Tours by Epicurean Expats are local wine experts who will take you on a tour of the region to know the wine, history and culture of Central Mexico.
+Heart of Mexico Wine Tours – led by wine experts – help you discover the wine and cultural highlights around San Miguel de Allende and Queretaro.
 Tours are in English and you have the option to customize your own tour.

 Where to Stay

 From boutique and luxury hotels in the cities to wineries in the valley, Queretaro and San Miguel de Allende have the perfect accommodations for any traveler.

 SAN MIGUEL DE ALLENDE